Lachlan Macquarie: Arrival in Sydney

 On 8 May 1809 Macquarie was appointed to the position of Governor of New South Wales and its dependencies.
 He left for the colony on 22 May 1809, on HMS Dromedary, accompanied by HMS Hindostan.
 The 73rd Regiment of Foot came with him on the two ships.
 He arrived on 28 December at Sydney Cove and landed officially on 31 December, taking up his duties on the following day.
 In making this appointment, the British government changed its practice of appointing naval officers as governor and chose an army commander in the hope that he could secure the co-operation of the corrupt and insubordinate New South Wales Corps.
 Aided by the fact he arrived in New South Wales at the head of his own unit of regular troops, Macquarie was unchallenged by the New South Wales Corps, whose officers led by John Macarthur had mutinied against and imprisoned the previous governor, William Bligh.
+Macquarie was promoted to colonel in 1810, Brigadier-General in 1811 and major-general in 1813, while serving as governor.

 When he arrived in Sydney in 1809 he was accompanied by his Indian "slave-boy" named George Jarvis, whom he had purchased in 1795 for 160 rupees at age 6 (along with a 7-year-old named Hector).
 Jarvis was named after his deceased wife's brother while Hector later escaped.
 He wrote about them in his diaries: "very fine, well-looking healthy Black Boys".